Veggie Vixens: Meet 7 Top Vegetarian Bloggers

 You describe yourself as a “whole food lover.”
 What does this mean to you?

-I try to avoid any foods that have been radically transformed from their original state.
-Short of that, if I know that I can’t make it at home in my kitchen (yogurt, pickles, nut milk, granola, etc.), then I probably wouldn’t eat it.
 Whole foods are perfect little packages of nutrition, so much more than the sum of their vitamins and minerals.
 When we begin taking apart foods to prolong shelf life, increase or decrease macronutrients, and alter the taste, we really do dismantle the delicate life force and balance of elements that are synergistically linked for our own benefit.

 What would be your top tips to someone who wants to eat healthier but has no idea where to start?

 Starting small is very important.
 Many people feel the need to overhaul their diet in a day, and this is simply unrealistic.
-Swapping processed foods for whole foods (quinoa for white rice for example) is a great way to start because you will notice a difference in how you feel right away.
-But I always say the three things you can do to change your health dramatically without visiting the health food store are chew your food, drink more water, and think happy thoughts.
+Swapping processed foods for whole foods (quinoa for white rice for example) is a great way to start.
+That’s because you will notice a difference in how you feel right away.

-Favorite recipe: Beet and Black Lentil Borscht
+Favourite recipe: Beet and Black Lentil Borscht

-3. The Messy Vegetarian Cook
+2. The Messy Vegetarian Cook

 You moved from Maryland to London.
 How has the location change affected the way you cook?

-Prior to then I hated bean curd, but that meal changed my entire outlook on food.
-I vowed to learn to make my own tofu (and I did), and in that pivotal moment my relationship with food changed to the extent that I wanted to be more than a consumer of my meals.
-Instead I began to crave both participation in the preparation and an understanding of the process.
+Prior to then I hated bean curd!
+But that meal changed my entire outlook on food.
+I vowed to learn to make my own tofu (and I did).
+And in that pivotal moment, my relationship with food changed to the extent that I wanted to be more than a consumer of my meals.
+Instead, I began to crave both participation in the preparation and an understanding of the process.

 Your goal is to make food delicious despite the lack of meat or a major focus on weight loss.
 What are the main factors you look for when creating a meal?

 Balance to me also extends beyond a meal tasting good.
-I am heavily influenced by Thai cooking, a style in which flavor, texture, and contrast are appreciated equally.
-If I’ve prepared a crunchy deep fried dish, for instance, I’ll eat it alongside a light and refreshing soup and rice.
+I am heavily influenced by Thai cooking, a style in which flavour, texture, and contrast are appreciated equally.
+If I’ve prepared a crunchy deep fried tofu, for instance, I’ll eat it alongside a light and refreshing soup and rice.
 An extremely salty dish will be accompanied by a bland dish.
 Condiments like fried garlic and peanuts are always present to add texture.

 What helped you choose to live a vegan lifestyle?

-5. Vegetarian Mamma
+3. Vegetarian Mamma

 Your family is not only vegetarian, but also follows other strict dietary guidelines due to allergies.
 What are some of your kitchen staples that work for everyone in your family?